History of Japan to 1868

 The course also aims to give the first year student an introduction to methods of exploring and resolving the tension between “sources” and “narrative” inherent in much historical research on this period.
 It does that by encouraging students to read and use translated historical source material.

-- De Bary et. al., Sources of Japanese Tradition, Second Edition, Vol. 1, Columbia University Press, 2001 (ONLY volume 1)
+- De Bary et. al., Sources of Japanese Tradition, Second Edition, Vol. 1, Columbia University Press, 2001 (Sources)

 Exchange and Study Abroad students, please see the Study in Leiden website for information on how to apply.